 The standard comparative static analysis of national gains from international trade emphasizes the economic benefits from production specialization and exchange so as to exploit comparative advantage in situations where a nation's costs of production and/or preferences differ from those in the rest of the world.
-This is part of the more general theory of the welfare effects of distortions in a trading economy, as summarized by Bhagwati (1971).
+This is part of the more general theory of the welfare effects of distortions in a trading economy, as summarized by Bhagwati (1971) and Corden (1997).
 Domestic industries become more productive on average as those with a comparative advantage expand by drawing resources from those previously protected or subsidized industries that grow slower or contract following reform.

 The gains from opening an economy are larger, the greater the variance of rates of protection among industries - especially within a sector, insofar as resources are more mobile within than between sectors (Lloyd 1974).
 Likewise, the more productive domestic firms within industries expand by drawing resources from less productive firms that contract or go out of business.
-Indeed theory and empirical studies suggest the shifting of resources within an industry may be more welfare-improving than shifts between industries.6
+Indeed theory and empirical studies suggest the shifting of resources within an industry may be more welfare-improving than shifts between industries.
+Furthermore, if trade barriers are managed by inefficient institutions (such as distributors of import or export quota licences), gains from removal of such barriers will be larger than removal of standard trade taxes (Khandelwal, Schott and Wei 2013).

 The static gains from trade tend to be greater as a share of national output the smaller the economy, particularly where economies of scale in production have not been fully exploited and where consumers (including firms importing intermediate inputs) value variety so that intra- as well as inter-industry trade can flourish.
-Lessthan-full exploitation of scale economies is often the result of imperfect competition being allowed to prevail in the domestic marketplace, which again is more common in smaller and poorer economies where industries have commensurately smaller numbers of firms.
+Less-than-full exploitation of scale economies is often the result of imperfect competition being allowed to prevail in the domestic marketplace, which again is more common in smaller and poorer economies where industries have commensurately smaller numbers of firms.
 This is especially the case in the service sector.
-One example is sub-sectors such as utilities, where governments have been inclined to sanction monopoly provision.7 The gain comes from firms having to reduce their mark-ups in the face of greater competition.
+One example is sub-sectors such as utilities, where governments have been inclined to sanction monopoly provision.
+The gain comes from firms having to reduce their mark-ups in the face of greater competition.

-5 This survey does not pretend to provide a comprehensive coverage of the gains-from-trade theory.
+6 This survey does not pretend to provide a comprehensive coverage of the gains-from-trade theory.
 For more, readers are referred to the handbooks by Grossman and Rogoff (1995) and Harrigan and Choi (2003) and the textbook by Feenstra (2003).

-6 Melitz (2003) provides the theory behind this point, and many econometricians have since provided strong empirical support for that theory.
+7 Melitz (2003) provides the theory behind this point, and many econometricians have since provided strong empirical support for that theory.

 Those gains from opening up will be even greater if accompanied by a freeing up of domestic markets and the market for currency exchange.
 The more stable is domestic macroeconomic policy, the more attractive will an economy be to capital inflows.
-And the more domestic microeconomic policies are friendly to markets and competition for goods, services and productive factors, the greater the likelihood that adjustments by firms and consumers to trade liberalization will lead to a moreefficient utilization of national resources and greater economic welfare (Corden 1997).
+And the more domestic microeconomic policies are friendly to markets and competition for goods, services and productive factors, the greater the likelihood that adjustments by firms and consumers to trade liberalization will lead to a more-efficient utilization of national resources, lower consumer prices (in most cases) and greater economic welfare (Corden 1997).
 If domestic policy reforms included improving the government's capacity to redistribute income and wealth more efficiently and in ways that better matched society's wishes, concerns about the distributional consequences of trade liberalization also would be lessened.